aryan828/sample-ecommerce-k8s/README.md

    - Perform connection stability tests between the backend pods and MongoDB instances using tools like `telnet` or `nc` (netcat) to verify network connectivity.
    - Monitor connection establishment times and latency to identify potential network issues or bottlenecks.

-### Troubleshooting Guide

-#### 3. Order Processing Delays
+### RabbitMQ Order Processing Delays

-- **Issue**: Users report delays in order processing, suspecting issues with the RabbitMQ message queue.
+**Issue**: Users report delays in order processing, suspecting issues with the RabbitMQ message queue.
-- **Task**: Analyze and optimize the message queue setup, ensuring efficient message processing and minimal latency.

 **Steps to Troubleshoot**: